A short story about stars and satellites

 “Hectic,” Donya laughed.

 “They scattered all around me.
 Like I was floating in a pool of light.
-I remember it being wild in real life too.
-I was most awestruck when we climbed back up top — Fatima and Astrid still alive, thank God — and we all brushed our teeth like any other morning, peering over the cliff into endless forest.”
+It sounds like fantasy, but it was the same wild feeling in real life.
+I remember being most awestruck when we climbed back up top — Fatima and Astrid still alive, thankfully — and we brushed our teeth like any other morning, peering over the cliff into the forest.”

 “Yeah, maybe.
 I underappreciated…” Jules paused.
-She recalled that sense of being above everything else in view.
-Like they were in orbit themselves.
+She recalled that sense of being above everything else in view, as if in orbit themselves.
 “The stars are easy to overlook.
-The remnants we see are divorced from their overwhelming physical reality.
+The remnants we see are divorced from their overwhelming physical reality, y’know.
 We forget that they’re turbulent, fiery beings.”

 Jules looked at Carmel’s back wheel as it bounced on the trail, then at her handlebars, tendons corrugating the top of her hands, fingertips purpled by cherries.